Executive Summary

 7.1 The ROAS Illusion

-ROAS = Revenue / Ad Spend
+ROAS = Revenue รท Ad Spend

-7.2 Averaged ROAS Compounds the Problem
+7.2 The Averaged ROAS Compound Error

 When retailers set uniform ROAS targets across mixed-margin product groups, they create a compounding error:

-Example: Fashion Retailer Campaign
+Fashion Retailer Campaign Analysis

-- Designer items (60% margin) - 20% of sales
+- Designer items (60% margin): 20% of sales โ require only 1.67ร break-even ROAS

-- Mid-range items (35% margin) - 50% of sales
+- Mid-range items (35% margin): 50% of sales โ require 2.86ร break-even ROAS

-- Sale/clearance items (15% margin) - 30% of sales
+- Sale/clearance items (15% margin): 30% of sales โ require 6.67ร break-even ROAS

 7.3 The Profit-First Alternative